 TERMINAL BARBER SHOPS Inc., New York, world's largest chain of barber shops, returning to radio after a lapse of 12 years, is conducting a test of a five-minute recorded show, Musical Variety, on WOR, New York, Monday thru Friday, 6:55 a.m.
-If test is successful, Terminal plans to use outlets in five other sitted these lets in five other cities through-out the country where the chain has outlets.
+If test is successful, Terminal plans to use outlets in five other cities throughout the country where the chain has outlets.
 Maxon Inc., handles the account.